mikeglibrary/Data_Citation_Extract/README.md

 The file, datacite_dois_datacite.py, checks only DOIs commonly used by DataCite against the DataCite API (10.5060 or 10.34960).

 The file, specific_repositories_datacite.py, checks DOIs specific to data repositories such as Zenodo.
-Repositories can be added or removed within the data_url_keywords variable on line 48.
+Repositories can be added or removed using the data_url_keywords variable on line 48 of the script.

 # How to Use